cloudevents/spec/spec.md

 happen to be part of the event "data", the event producer SHOULD also add the identity attributes to the "context attributes" so that event consumers can easily access this information without needing to decode and examine the event data.
-Such identity attributes MAY also be used to help intermediate gateways determine how to route the events.
+Such identity attributes can also be used to help intermediate gateways determine how to route the events.

 ### eventType